What should I do if I am in quarantine for exposure to a case?

 - Monitor your symptoms.
 Watch for fever, cough or trouble breathing.
 A symptoms log is included at the end of this document.
-If symptoms develop during the 14-day quarantine period, please notify your local health department.
+If symptoms develop during the quarantine period, please notify your local health department.
 See Shortened Quarantine Guidance for length of quarantine periods

 - If you become ill and need to seek medical attention: